Faith-Nchifor/analyzing-analyst-job-posts/README.md

 The following questions are answered:
 * What are the most in demand Seniority levels?
 * What skills get mentioned most
-* Are there any differences between the regions?
+* Are there any differences in mentioned skill between the regions?
+* The demand for data analyst over the years